isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 to limit the scope of the class by instructing the server to evaluate test expressions when required.

-The first one is the per-class ``only-if-required`` flag, which is false by default.
-When it is set to ``true``, the test expression of the class is not evaluated at the reception of the incoming packet but later, and only if the class evaluation is required.
+The first one is the per-class ``only-if-required`` flag, which is "false" by default.
+When it is set to "true", the test expression of the class is not evaluated at the reception of the incoming packet but later, and only if the class evaluation is required.

 The second is ``require-client-classes``, which takes a list of class names and is valid in shared-network, subnet, and pool scope.
-Classes in these lists are marked as required and evaluated after selection of this specific shared-network/subnet/pool and before output option processing.
+Classes in these lists are marked as required and evaluated after selection of this specific shared network/subnet/pool and before output-option processing.

 In this example, a class is assigned to the incoming packet when the specified subnet is used: